 1. Storage Capacity

-One of the most vital specifications that data storage device owners look at when purchasing an external drive is its storage space.
+One of the most vital specifications data storage device owners look at when purchasing an external drive is its storage space.
 Buying a device with encryption, high speed, and remote access is good.
-However, if it isn’t large enough to store your information, it may not be beneficial.
-Also, it would be needless to pay hundreds or thousands of dollars for a drive you can never fill.
+However, it may not be beneficial if it isn’t large enough to store your information.
+Also, paying hundreds or thousands of dollars for a drive you can never fill would be needless.

 So, the best size depends on your needs.
 If you need a device for transferring photos, documents, and other media from your tablet, laptop, or computer, a mid-range flash drive is okay.